 Gather the trimmings together, you can maybe even use it for a 5th smaller galette at the end.

 - Spread a bit of filling in the center of each circle, leaving about 1 1/2” border.

-- Bake cold galettes for about 20 minutes.
+Bake the galettes for 25-30 minutes, baking time will vary according to the place in the oven where you bake the galettes, and the size of the galettes.
 Start to check at the 15 minute mark, to see if you need to rotate the pans, in order to bake evenly.

-- To serve, spoon some ice cream on top.
+To serve, spoon some ice cream on top, if desired.

 The galettes will keep in the fridge for up to 4 days.

 Shortening: You can replace the shortening for butter if you don’t feel like using any shortening.